kulthoom12/word-quest/TESTING.md

 <summary> Click here to view the JS Testing</summary>

 ### Automated Testing

+Automated testing is the process of automatically checking code using tools or scripts.
+It is helpful for large projects with several features that require testing and aids in the speedy discovery of bugs.
-No automated testing tools like Jest or Cypress were used.
-However, basic code quality checks were carried out using JSLint, which identified minor syntax issues.
-These were fixed to keep the code clean and readable.
+ Although I didn't utilise fully automated testing tools like Jest or Cypress for my project, I did use JSLint to assess the quality of my JavaScript code.
+It assisted me in finding minor syntactic errors, which I resolved to maintain the code's readability and cleanliness.

 ### Manual Testing

-All core JavaScript features were tested manually in the browser console to ensure they worked correctly.
+ Manual testing entails verifying that all of the website's functionalities function as intended.
+I manually tested every feature of my project, including all of the buttons, navigation links, and game interactions, by launching it in a browser.
+ Because it enables you to experience the website as a real user and identify any design or interaction flaws directly, this kind of testing is ideal for smaller projects.
 | **JavaScript Testing**                                           | **Screenshots**                                |
 | ---------------------------------------------------------------- | ---------------------------------------------- |
 | Tested game functions: guessing, hints, timer, and word scramble | ![JS Testing](assets/images/testing/js/js.png) |